 4. Overfilling The Inner Pot

-Did you know you can overfill the Instant Pot?
+Did you know you can overfill the stainless steel Instant Pot?
 Adding too much food to the pot will make it difficult for the pot to come to pressure because there’s not enough room for the steam to build up and create pressure.

 There are lines on your Instant Pot inner pot that show how much food you should add to it.